puppetlabs/puppet-docs/source/puppetdb/0.9/configure.markdown

 The PuppetDB Configuration File(s)
 -----

 PuppetDB is configured using an INI-style config file with several `[sections]`.
 This is very similar to the format used by Puppet.

+**Whenever you change settings in the configuration file, you must restart PuppetDB before the changes will take effect.**

 Here is an example configuration file: